kodvinci/springies/README.md

 1. paint - draws the springs and masses
 2. update - updates the simulation after a certain time period has elapsed
 3. applyEnvironmentalForces - applies the given force to the given mass

+		c.
+UserInputListener Class
+This class handles the interaction between the simulation and a user.
+The available forms of interaction are key presses and mouse movements.
+The user can:
+1. Turn forces on and off
+2. Create new assemblies
+3. Clear all assemblies
+4. Change the size of the view area
+5. Drag masses around by clicking on the area nearest to the mass that they want to drag around

 	2. Simulation.elements.masses Package
 It has two classes, Mass and FixedMass class.
 The Mass class creates a mass object